- Hospital in the Home provides acute admitted care to public hospital patients in the comfort of their home, or other suitable location.

 Research findings demonstrate that patients have improved outcomes and recovery at home with fewer complications such as infection, delirium and confusion.

-Patients can be offered this option if care can be delivered safely at home.
+Patients can be offered this option if the care they need can be delivered safely in their home.
 Participation is voluntary and there is no additional charge to patients.

 People who can access Hospital in the Home

 The admission criteria are governed by the department’s Victorian hospital admission policy.
-Hospital in the Home can be accessed by any admitted patient of a public hospital who is:
+HITH can be accessed by any admitted patient of a public hospital who is: